There0513/SnowCrash/README.md

 # SnowCrash

 This project is a modest introduction to the wide world of cyber security.
-A world where you’ll have no margin for errors.

 This project made me discover, through several little challenges, cyber security in various fields.